heinwaiyanhtet/booking-system/README.md

 ## Running with Docker Compose

 Use `docker-compose up` to start the API and a MySQL instance.
-The API will connect using the connection string defined in `docker-compose.yml`.
+The API will connect using the connection string defined in `docker-compose.yml` where in booking-system/booking-system.

 ---